Crowdfunder – only a few days to go

-John Baron sometimes rebelled against their party in this parliament
+John Baron has never rebelled against their party in the current parliament.
+Find out more.

 Conservative MP for Basildon and Billericay

 Entered the House of Commons on 7 June 2001 — General election